UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Find out how the extraordinary growth of the wool trade not only paid for the building of Stokesay Castle but also bought its owner power and status.

-In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested by the king for failing to collect taxes.
+In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested for failing to collect taxes.
 Was he connected with a protest poem composed at the time?

 Read a description of the castle – one of the first fortified manor houses in England, which bears witness to the taste, wealth and importance of its owner.

-Download this PDF plan of Stokesay Castle to find out how it has developed over time.
+Download a plan of Stokesay Castle as a PDF to see how it has developed over time.

 Packed with plans, reconstruction drawings and historic photos, this guidebook gives a vivid account of the castle’s history and its occupants.